dblanding/PicoBot-dev/readme.md

 * [robot folder](robot) contains files that are run on the Pico

 * to Run:
+    1. Place the PicoBot at pose (0, 0, 0) on the floor of the arena.
-    1. Start the file `main.py` on the robot (either in Thonny or just power up the PicoBot.)
+    2. Turn the PicoBot power switch to **ON**.
+This starts the file `main.py` on the robot.
-    2. Open the Bluefruit connect app (cell phone)
+    3. Open the Bluefruit connect app (cell phone)
         * then connect to the first listed of the 2 BLE UART Friend devices
         * then select Controller
         * then select Accelerometer.
-    3. On the laptop, run the file `display_from_robot.py`.
+    4. On the laptop, run the file `display_from_robot.py`.
 It's important to have the phone app already connected so the laptop has no other choice but to connect to the device on uart1.

     ![bluefruit connect app](imgs/bluefruit_connect_app.png)